rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getInterfaces"></a>
 ## *getInterfaces <sup>method</sup>*

-Returns a list of interfaces supported by this device including their state.
+Returns a list of interfaces supported by this device along with their state.

+### Events

+No Events.

 ### Parameters